MetalGuardian/yii2-language-url-manager/README.md

-Yii2 file processor module
+Yii2 language url manager
 ==========================
-Extension to upload and store files
+Extension manage urls with language in it

 Installation
 ------------